top of page

 The Diamond Sutra

-I’ve been studying Buddhism lately, and this text is one of the foundational scriptures of Mahayana Buddhism, a major Buddhist tradition centered on compassion, wisdom, and the bodhisattva path—not only seeking personal liberation, but aspiring to help others awaken as well.
-Mahayana later developed into many different schools, including Zen and Pure Land, and deeply influenced Buddhist thought across Asia.
-My first encounter with Buddhism was through the painting The Sixth Patriarch Cutting the Bamboo and its association with Huineng and the idea of sudden enlightenment.
+I’ve been studying Buddhism, and this text is one of the foundational scriptures of Mahayana Buddhism, a major Buddhist tradition centered on compassion, wisdom, and the bodhisattva path—not only seeking personal liberation, but aspiring to help others awaken as well.
+Over time, Mahayana gave rise to many different schools, including Chan/Zen, and deeply influenced Buddhist thought across Asia.
+My first encounter with Buddhism was through the painting The Sixth Patriarch Huineng Cutting the Bamboo and its connection to the Chan idea of sudden enlightenment.

 Liang Kai (c.
 1140-1210), Song Dynasty (960-1279), hanging scroll, ink on paper, 72.7 x 31.5 cm, Tokyo National Museum.